Techdude01/bootcamp_kushal_mamillapalli/README.md

 - **project/** → All project contributions will be submitted here.
 - **class_materials/** → Local storage for class materials.
 Never pushed to GitHub.
 - **data/** → Local storage for data.
-Most Data pushed to github, except large data sources
+Most sample Data pushed to github, except large data sources (just for homeworks, not project)

 ## Homework Folder Rules